Gamma-radiation sky maps from compact binaries: Isolated magnetized neutron stars

 Thus, in this section we consider the magnetic configuration of a dipole displaced from the stellar center either along or perpendicular to the rotational axis.
 We shift the dipole center, $\boldsymbol{r_o}$, (imposed via boundary conditions at the stellar surface) by

 where $d$ is the distance from the stellar center and $\delta$ is the colatitude.
 Thus, the relative displacement $d/R$, with respect to the NS radius $R$, is a relevant parameter.
-We explore cases with $d/R = 0.6$ and $\delta = \{0, \pi/2 \}$, and we set the rotation rate such that $R/\rho_{\rm LC}=0.25$.
-These two colatitudes correspond to an offset along and perpendicular to the rotational axis, respectively.
+We explore cases with $d/R = 0.6$ and $\delta = \{0, \pi/2 \}$.
+These two colatitudes correspond to an offset along and perpendicular to the rotational axis at $t=0$, respectively, specifically along the $z$- and $x$-axis.
+We set the rotation rate such that $R/\rho_{\rm LC}=0.25$.

-As shown in Fig.~\ref{fig:offset_single}, the equatorial reflection symmetry of a centered, aligned dipole is broken by the $z$-offset, whereas the azimuthal rotation symmetry is broken by the $x$-offset.
-The LOFLs and polar caps are viewed from polar vantage points in Fig.~\ref{fig:offset_single_caps}.
+As shown in figure~\ref{fig:offset_single}, the equatorial reflection symmetry of a centered, aligned (i.e. $\alpha = 0^\circ$) dipole is broken by the $z$-offset (left panel), whereas the azimuthal rotation symmetry is broken by the $x$-offset (right panel).
+The LOFLs and polar caps after $\sim2.5$ stellar rotations are viewed from polar vantage points in figure~\ref{fig:offset_single_caps}.

-Accordingly, Fig.~\ref{fig:atlas_offset_aligned} shows the resulting sky maps and light curves for each of these configurations.
+Accordingly, figure~\ref{fig:atlas_offset_aligned} shows the resulting sky maps and light curves for each of these configurations.
 As expected, the symmetry of the emission intensity is broken according to the direction of the offset.
-As described in Sec.~\ref{sec:pure}, the strength of emission is proportional to the length of particle trajectories.
+As described in section~\ref{sec:pure}, the strength of emission is proportional to the length of particle trajectories.
 Since particles follow field lines, the strength of emission is proportional to the length of those field lines until the imposed cutoff radius.
-We see this effect in the sky map for the $z$-offset case in panel $(b)$ in Fig.~\ref{fig:atlas_offset_aligned}: the northern hemisphere ($\xi_{\rm obs}<90^\circ$) is brighter than the southern hemisphere.
-Similarly, the direction opposite to the $x$-offset is brighter than the direction of the $x$-offset (see panel $(a)$ of Fig.~\ref{fig:atlas_offset_aligned}).
+We see this effect in the sky map for the $z$-offset case in panel $(b)$ of figure~\ref{fig:atlas_offset_aligned}: the northern hemisphere ($\xi_{\rm obs}<90^\circ$) is brighter than the southern hemisphere.
+Similarly, the direction opposite to the $x$-offset is brighter than the direction of the $x$-offset (see panel $(a)$ of figure~\ref{fig:atlas_offset_aligned}).
 Note also that the $z$-offset is axisymmetric, so fluctuations in the light curves as a function of phase $\Phi$ are numerical in nature.